 The Key to Power

-The drive there was pretty tame, save for the fact that Black Momba decided to crack her overflow tank and leave us this heartfelt message the morning after arrival.
+She’s starting college in a few weeks, and we wanted to squeeze in one more visit before she’s knee-deep with her studies.
+The drive was pretty tame, save for the fact that Black Momba decided to crack her overflow tank and leave us this heartfelt message the morning after our arrival.

 If you’ve never been to Moses Lake, it’s a pollen filled agriculture town that’s more or less in the middle of Washington state.
 There is an actual lake, but no resorts or overpriced marina shops to wander through.
-We stayed at the Holiday Inn Express, which was very nice, and I highly recommend it if you find yourself in ML.
+We stayed at the Holiday Inn Express, which I highly recommend it if you find yourself there.
+Trust me, the other options aren’t as nice.

-I travel for both work and vacation here and there, so I’ve seen some pretty cool tech gadgets in hotels over the years.
-But I did not expect to find one in the Moses Lake Holiday Inn.
+I travel for work and vacation here and there, so I’ve seen some pretty cool tech gadgets in hotels over the years.
+But I did not expect to find one here.
 In fact, it took me a bit to even find it!

 What’s the first thing you do when you get to your hotel room?
 I claim the bed I want by dropping my bag on it, take a peek out the window, and then go check out the bathroom.